OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-WHEELING, WEST VIRGINIA - Three individuals entered pleas of guilty on December 19, 2011, in United States District Court in Wheeling before Frederick P. Stamp, Jr.
+WHEELING, WEST VIRGINIA - Three individuals entered pleas of guilty on November 28, 2012, in United States District Court in Wheeling before Judge Frederick P. Stamp, Jr. for their roles in a Florida to West Virginia pill ring.

 United States Attorney William J. Ihlenfeld, II, announced that:

-These cases were prosecuted by Assistant United States Attorney Randolph J. Bernard.
+This case was prosecuted by Assistant United States Attorney John C. Parr.

 Call 1-855-WVA-FEDS or Email email@example.com if you have information about public corruption in your community.